stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/grant/grant_options/index.md

 <tr id="parameter-granteeName">
     <td><CopyableCode code="granteeName" /></td>
     <td><code>string</code></td>
-    <td>String that specifies the name of the privilege grantee. (example: SYSADMIN)</td>
+    <td>String that specifies the name of the privilege grantee.</td>
 </tr>
 <tr id="parameter-granteeType">
     <td><CopyableCode code="granteeType" /></td>
     <td><code>string</code></td>
-    <td>String that specifies the type of resource that is the privilege grantee. (example: role, enum: [user, role, application-role, database-role, share])</td>
+    <td>String that specifies the type of resource that is the privilege grantee.</td>
 </tr>
 <tr id="parameter-privilege">
     <td><CopyableCode code="privilege" /></td>
     <td><code>string</code></td>
-    <td>String that specifies a privilege to be revoked (example: SELECT)</td>
+    <td>String that specifies a privilege to be revoked</td>
 </tr>
 <tr id="parameter-scopeName">
     <td><CopyableCode code="scopeName" /></td>
     <td><code>string</code></td>
-    <td>String that specifies the name of resource that is the scope of an ALL/FUTURE privilege (example: MY_DB.MY_SC)</td>
+    <td>String that specifies the name of resource that is the scope of an ALL/FUTURE privilege</td>
 </tr>
 <tr id="parameter-scopeType">
     <td><CopyableCode code="scopeType" /></td>
     <td><code>string</code></td>
     <td>String that specifies the type of resource that is the scope of an ALL/FUTURE privilege.
-Can only be DATABASE or SCHEMA (example: schema, enum: [database, schema])</td>
+Can only be DATABASE or SCHEMA</td>
 </tr>
 <tr id="parameter-securableName">
     <td><CopyableCode code="securableName" /></td>
     <td><code>string</code></td>
-    <td>String that specifies the name of resource that is being secured by a privilege. (example: MY_DB)</td>
+    <td>String that specifies the name of resource that is being secured by a privilege.</td>
 </tr>
 <tr id="parameter-securableType">
     <td><CopyableCode code="securableType" /></td>
     <td><code>string</code></td>
-    <td>String that specifies the type of resource that is being secured by a privilege. (example: DATABASE)</td>
+    <td>String that specifies the type of resource that is being secured by a privilege.</td>
 </tr>
 <tr id="parameter-securableTypePlural">
     <td><CopyableCode code="securableTypePlural" /></td>
     <td><code>string</code></td>
     <td>String that specifies the plural of the type of resource that is being secured by an ALL/FUTURE privilege.
-Must be either &quot;schemas&quot; or any plural object type that can nest under a schema such as &quot;tables&quot; (example: tables)</td>
+Must be either &quot;schemas&quot; or any plural object type that can nest under a schema such as &quot;tables&quot;</td>
 </tr>
 <tr id="parameter-deleteMode">
     <td><CopyableCode code="deleteMode" /></td>
     <td><code>string</code></td>
     <td>If &quot;cascade&quot;, recursively revoke the grant from sub-grantees to which this privilege was re-granted.
-Acceptable values are &quot;restrict&quot; or &quot;cascade&quot;. (example: restrict)</td>
+Acceptable values are &quot;restrict&quot; or &quot;cascade&quot;.</td>
 </tr>
 </tbody>
 </table>